cleatw/Project1/README.md

 Genre & Box Office Relationship
 ![alt text](https://i.imgur.com/023cjm6.png)

-This graphic utilized the Rating column and corrisponding box office column of the data set.
-With this we were able to demonstrate that PG-13 movies brought in biggest ROI.
 Movie's Rating & Box Office Relationship
 ![alt text](https://i.imgur.com/kpg7vcS.png)
-THe following graphic accounts for directors and their corresponding box office earnings.
-It allowed us to show the importance of finding the right director.

 Top Directors & Box Office Relationship
 ![alt text](https://i.imgur.com/tM1MFil.png)